 When are the interviews?

 We hold interview and selection days from the spring through to the end of the summer.
-Successful applicants will be notified of the date when invitations are sent.
+Successful applicants are notified of the dates when invitations are sent.

 What does the interview entail?

-It's an individual interview with a ten-minute presentation.
+There will be three elements to the interview: An individual presentation followed by individual questions from the panel and a group interview.
 Applicants will have the opportunity to ask questions on the day.

-What is the structure of the Play Therapy course?
+What is the structure of the MSc Play Therapy?

 What will my timetable be like?*